-- (1) Murder.
-The willful (nonnegligent) killing of one human being by another. - (2) Manslaughter.
+- Murder and Nonnegligent Manslaughter.
+The willful (nonnegligent) killing of one human being by another. - (2) Manslaughter by Negligence.
 The killing of another person through gross negligence.

 Dating Violence: The term "dating violence" means violence committed by a person-

 - (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (1) The length of the relationship. - (2) The type of relationship. - (3) The frequency of interaction between the persons involved in the relationship.